Welcome to Night Vale (novel)

-Welcome to Night Vale is a 2015 novel written by Joseph Fink and Jeffrey Cranor, based on their popular Welcome to Night Vale podcast.
-The book was first released on October 20, 2015, through Harper Perennial in the United States and Orbit Books in the United Kingdom.
+Welcome to Night Vale is a 2015 absurdist supernatural mystery novel by Joseph Fink and Jeffrey Cranor, based on their popular podcast of the same name.
+It was first published through Harper Perennial in the United States and Orbit Books in the United Kingdom.

-Unlike the podcast, the novel is narrated from an omniscient viewpoint that follows Jackie Fierro, the owner of Night Vale's pawn shop, and Diane Crayton, the treasurer of the town's PTA.
-The audiobook version of the story is narrated by Cecil Baldwin, Dylan Marron, Retta, Thérèse Plummer, and Dan Bittner.
+Unlike the podcast, the novel is narrated from an omniscient viewpoint that follows teenage pawn shop owner Jackie Fierro and PTA treasurer Diane Crayton, as they investigate two mysteries in Night Vale that bring their lives closer together.
+The audiobook is narrated by Cecil Baldwin, Dylan Marron, Retta, Thérèse Plummer, and Dan Bittner.